vicanso/elton-router-concurrent-limiter/README.md

 Router concurrent limiter for cod, it support custom max concurrency for each router.

-- `NewLimiter` create a limiter for router concurrent limit.
+- `NewLocalLimiter` create a limiter for router concurrent limit.

 ```go
 package main